Ready for C1 p 153. The Genitive. Noun Phrases. Extra Grammar

 a five-hour delay: E.g.

 There was a seven-hour delay due to the storm a twenty-minute speech a two-week holiday: E.g. She went on a two-week holiday to Spain. a two-week course: E.g. I attended a two-week course on coding. a two-hour journey: E.g. It was a two-hour journey from London to Oxford.
-We went on a two-hour journey through the countryside a two-hour flight a three-day trip a five-minute walk a one-hour journey a two-hour wait a two-hour meeting a three-hour drive a one-hour commute a brief thirty-minute stop an eight-hour shift a fifteen-minute break a ten-minute pause a ninety-minute lecture a two-hour exam a three-day weekend a five-year contract a six-month course
+We went on a two-hour journey through the countryside a two-hour flight a three-day trip a five-minute walk three ten-minute walks a week a one-hour journey a two-hour wait a two-hour meeting a three-hour drive a one-hour commute a brief thirty-minute stop an eight-hour shift a fifteen-minute break three fifteen-minute breaks a ten-minute pause a ninety-minute lecture a two-hour exam a three-day weekend a five-year contract a six-month course He's taking two two-week holidays this year

 • containers